 ‘Tis the season of excess and naughty indulgences.
 However, you don’t have to ruin your diet.
 Here are 25 healthy holiday recipes that are deliciously seasonal and celebratory.

-These healthy holiday recipes will feed your microbiome.
+This round up of healthy holiday recipes are designed to feed your microbiome.
 They are chosen with a focus on gut health as well as flavor.
-Perfect for all your holiday parties.
+Perfect for all your holiday parties!

 Healthy Holiday Appies

 Appetizers and party food are a big part of the holiday season.
 They are also a great way to feature homemade fermented foods!
 Perfect for a dose of probiotics.

 - Pickled cocktail onions are easy to make and so much tastier than store-bought.

 - Giardiniera is an Italian-style mixed vegetable pickle that is perfect with charcuterie.